enqueuer-land/enqueuer/README.md

 ----
 #### Event

-Events are actions triggered by something.
+Events are actions triggered by test scenarios like publishers or subscriptions.
 There are three events available:

 **onInit**\
 Available in requisitions, publishers and subscriptions.
-It gets executed as soon as the field is initialized
+It gets executed as soon as the test is initialized

 **onFinish**\
 Available in requisitions, publishers and subscriptions.
-It gets executed when the field is about to finish
+It gets executed when the test is about to finish

 **onMessageReceived**\
-Available in every subscriptions and publishers that provide synchronous properties.
+Available in every subscription and in publishers that provide synchronous properties.
-It gets executed when the field receives a message.
+It gets executed when the subscription or publisher receives a message.
-An additional 'message' object is available having all of its attributes.
+An additional `message` object is available having all of attributes returned from the received message.

 ##### fields
-Every event object has 3 children:
+Every event object has 3 properties:

 **script**\
 Javascript code snippet executed when the event is triggered.\